nchinmertz/MiniAssembler/README.md

 This project simulates an assembler, translating simplified assembly code into machine code

 It takes in a file, written in a simplified assemble code and translates it to machine code.
-The language is based on RISC-V architecture therefore each instruction is comprised of 24 bits.
+The language is a subset of the CUSP ISA.
+Each instruction is comprised of 24 bits.
 Instructions can either be oeprand instructions, with an opcode, addressing mode and specified operand, or operate instructions, containing only an opcode.
 Below is a comprehensive table detailing the assembly opcodes, their machine representations, supported addressing modes, and descriptions.
 |Assembly|Machine|Addressing Modes|Description|
 |---|:---:|:---:|---|
 |LDA operand|00|0 through 9|ACC = operand|